Best DACs Buying Guide 2023: Welcome to What Hi-Fi?'s round-up of the best DACs you can buy in 2022.

 It improves the quality of portable music without issue, faithfully plays virtually anything you ask it to, and the extra oomph afforded by the company’s more premium processor, in conjunction with its favoured Burr-Brown DAC, is well worth the nominal extra outlay over the original.
 Said original is still a noble, inexpensive DAC.
 It’s just that its successor is that little bit better.

-Read the full iFi hip-dac 2 review
+Read our full iFi hip-dac 2 review

-Sonically, it's just as sweet as the custard cream we mentioned earlier: this is an impressively solid performance, giving a marked improvement in bass punch and power.
+Sonically, it's just as sweet as that custard cream we mentioned earlier: this is an impressively solid performance, giving a marked improvement in bass punch and power.
 Not only that, but it also adds volume while still managing to refine the sound.
 Overall, it's an exciting and entertaining performance that will improve your music on the move with minimum fuss.

-Read the full review: Audiolab M-DAC nano
+Read our full Audiolab M-DAC nano review

 The original M-DAC was among our favourite pound-for-pound DACs for half a decade – and in 2016 Audiolab finally gave it the long-overdue update treatment.
-Thankfully, the M-DAC+ was well worth the wait and is still up there with the best DACs at the money.
+Thankfully, the M-DAC+ was well worth the wait and is still up there with the best DACs for the money.

 You don't just get a bigger box, you get much better specs too.
 Such as?
 There's support for 32-bit/384kHz and DSD256 hi-res music, plus a host of new connections to keep you entertained.
 It also has added tweakability: there are a ridiculous 11 filters to play with, each making a subtle but noticeable difference to the sound.
 That should keep you busy.